- Replace or re-key locks when you move into a new home or apartment. Install a door viewer and a 1-inch deadbolt lock and use them!

 - Have your keys in your hand before returning to your vehicle.

 - Shop only from well-established and reputable companies.
 Avoid auctions sites if you do not feel comfortable bidding.

 - Before you give your credit card information, take note of the icons that indicate that security software is in place to secure your purchase.

-- Print out and date a copy of all terms, conditions, warranties, item description, company information and confirming e-emails.
+- Print out and date a copy of all terms, conditions, warranties, item description, company information and confirming e-mails.
 Save this information as a record of your purchase.

 - Avoid computer viruses and unwanted access to your information by not accepting email from people you do not know.